Education, Employment, and Maintenance of This Website

-I received a BA in Astronomy and Physics and an MA in Astronomy from UCLA, and was working on a doctoral dissertation on the distribution of galaxies in the Universe when I took a position as Long Beach City College's (at that time sole) astronomy instructor, in June of 1970.
-I have been at LBCC ever since, teaching on a full-time basis (and for many years, carrying nearly a double load to accommodate increasing enrollment) for 39 years.
+I received a BA in Astronomy and Physics and an MA in Astronomy from UCLA, and was working on a doctoral dissertation on the distribution of galaxies in the Universe (namely, they exist as individual galaxies, clusters of galaxies and superclusters) when I took a position as Long Beach City College's (at that time sole) astronomy instructor in June of 1970.
+I remained at LBCC on a full-time basis (and for many years, nearly a double full-time basis to accommodate increased enrollment) for 39 years.
 I retired from full-time teaching in May of 2009

-Minor Notes Concerning Address
+Minor Note Concerning Address

 Contacting / Following Me On the Net

 lists a number of articles and citations of articles that I worked on as an undergraduate and graduate student at UCLA (the link is to the first search page for my name).